Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

-Fig.~\ref{rednoise} ({\bf A})-({\bf D}) panels present standard deviation of residuals vs. bin size plots for four randomly selected spectroscopic channels showing that the spectroscopic light curves show negligible correlated noise.
-The residuals of the model fits to the light curves follow a 1/$\sqrt{N}$ type behavior, where $N$ is the bin size.
-This suggests that the cleaning and model fitting components of our data analysis has been satisfactory.
+Fig.~\ref{rednoise}A-D show plots of the standard deviation of residuals vs. bin size for four randomly selected spectroscopic channels.
+We find that the spectroscopic light curves have negligible correlated noise.
+The residuals follow a 1/$\sqrt{N}$ behavior, where $N$ is the bin size.